 When total knee replacement procedures were first performed, the life of an implant averaged 10 years.
 Since then, advances in medical technology have improved artificial knee joints.
 They can now withstand more stress and last longer.
 Medical research shows most of the latest implants last an average of 15-20 years.

 During this surgery, the damaged parts of the femur (thigh bone) and tibia (shin bone) are replaced with implants.

-Knee Surgery at Boulder Community Hospital
+Knee Surgery at BCH

 Our knee replacement program has earned The Joint Commission’s Gold Seal of Approval® by demonstrating compliance with national standards for quality and safety.
 The Joint Commission is the nation’s largest standards-setting and accrediting body in health care.
 BCH is one of only five Colorado hospitals to have earned this important certification.